onurrozkaan/interrogator/README.md

 <img src="https://user-images.githubusercontent.com/39852038/52002595-7f108800-24d3-11e9-9e88-6d05365951b6.png"/>
 </p>

 #### After the command is executed correctly, as shown in the picture above you must enter a domain address.
 Then you need to select one of the wordlist options that appear.
-It will take a sometime depends on your connection speed and your choice.
+This could take some time depending on your selection and connection speed.

 <h2 align="center"> Information Gathering | catch.igathering | </h2>